CrimeCrime

 Gratton's phone last pinged early on April 16, 2025, using an IP address associated with that office space on W. Colfax Avenue.

-The unit was searched on May 29, 2025, but by that time, the furniture that had been there in April was removed and none of Gratton's personal belongings, including her cell phone, were recovered, the district attorney's office said.
+The same day Mumma spoke with police — May 29, 2025 — authorities searched the unit but by that time, the furniture that had been there in April was removed and none of Gratton's personal belongings, including her cell phone, were recovered, the district attorney's office said.

 On June 6, 2025, police in Lakewood announced that they were investigating a suspicious death after a bystander had discovered a body in a narrow space — about 4 feet wide — that is inaccessible to the public between the buildings of 9655 and 9699 W. Colfax Avenue.